Covve/covve.github.io/_posts/2016-12-08-Surely-a-startup-cant-justify-having-a-PM.md

 cover: /images/blog/2016-12-08-Surely-a-startup-cant-justify-having-a-PM/1.jpg
 author: ap
 ---
-On the face of it, investing in a project manager for a small, new startup seems like an unforgivable luxury.
+On the face of it, investing in a project manager for a small, young startup seems like an unforgivable luxury.
 Not only is this throwing money at a role that isn’t directly creating value but also seems to go against the philosophy of the startup; flat structures and super motivated crack teams surely don’t need managing, right?

 Well, despite this here I am, Covve’s PM, feeling not only valuable but actually indispensable.
 How come?
 <!--more-->